 - Unit rules

-- enrolment in the Master of Professional Engineering (Chemical Engineering specialisation)
+- Enrolment in62550 Master of Professional Engineering (ID 356) Chemical Engineering specialisation

 - ENSC3005 Mass and Energy Balances,